 But is such a massive reach (and a massive library of content) actually a good thing?
-There’s a reason many creators complain about their videos getting buried in a confusing, and at times nonsensical, algorithm.
-If you’re wondering what’s keeping your videos off the trending page (or how to explain the YouTube demonetization of your content for no reason), then this deep dive into the current state of online video content will help you answer the question of whether YouTube is changing and/or dying—and what you can do about it.
+There’s a reason many digital creators complain about their videos getting buried in a confusing, and at times nonsensical, algorithm.
+If you’re wondering what’s keeping your videos off the trending page (or how to explain the YouTube demonetization of your content for no reason), then this deep dive into the current state of online video content will help you answer the question of whether YouTube is dying—and what you can do about it.

 The History of YouTube